osandov/drgn/docs/api_reference.rst

         :param member_names: Include the names of structure, union, and class members.
 Defaults to ``True``.
         :type member_names: bool or None
+        :param element_indices: Include the indices of array elements.
+Defaults to ``False``.
+        :type element_indices: bool or None
         :rtype: str

 .. function:: NULL(prog, type)